-The lawyers at Butler, Giraudo & Meister, P.C., serve clients in Peoria and Tazewell counties and throughout Central Illinois.
+The lawyers at Butler Giraudo & Meister, P.C., serve clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have experience representing parents in parental relocation and move-away issues.
 A child relocation case is very fact-driven and depends on how the parents can maintain a relationship with the child.
 We provide skilled advocacy for both the custodial parent wishing to move out of state and the noncustodial parent, helping reach a favorable resolution that puts the child’s best interests first.

 Moving Out Of The State

 A parent may need to relocate out of state for a variety of reasons.
 Examples include a need to move for career or educational opportunities, to obtain specialized medical care for an illness, to serve in the military, or in order to be closer to extended family.
 When a parent who wants to move has a child with an ex-spouse or from a former relationship, a court order allowing the out-of-state move must be obtained prior to the move.

 An out-of-state move has the potential to interfere with court-approved parental responsibility and parenting time (custody and visitation) arrangements, so it is not unusual for the parents to disagree.
 This often leads to litigation at a most inconvenient time, given the desire of one parent to move and the equally strong desire of the other parent to keep the child close.
 In Illinois, a custodial parent has the burden of convincing the court to allow the child to be moved to another state.